Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 Unfortunately, you can’t share with stakeholders who don’t have Jira accounts, which is a big drawback when you want to report to stakeholders or clients.

-However, if you create a dashboard using real-time Jira data in Visor, you can share it with anyone, as Visor has unlimited view-only access.
+However, if you create a dashboard using real-time Jira data in Visor, you can share it with anyone, with a range of permission options to keep everyone informed without being overwhelmed.

 Also, let’s be honest, Jira is not easy for new users to navigate.
 Visor keeps things simple and easy so that the stakeholders you share with can engage with your dashboard without getting frustrated or disappointed.

-The image below shows the high degree of control you get when you share your Jira dashboards in Visor:
+The image below shows the control you get when sharing Jira dashboards in Visor:

 Can You Create Jira Dashboards For Multiple Projects?